jiacheng-xu/DiscoBERT/README.md

 * RST Discourse Segmentation is generated from [NeuEDUSeg](https://github.com/PKU-TANGENT/NeuralEDUSeg).
 I slightly modified the code to run with GPU.
 Please check my modification [here](https://github.com/jiacheng-xu/NeuralEDUSeg).
 * RST Discourse Parsing is generated from [DPLP](https://github.com/jiyfeng/DPLP).
 My customized version is [here](https://github.com/jiacheng-xu/DPLP) featuring batch implementation and remaining file detection.
 Empirically I found that `NeuEDUSeg` provided better segmentation output than `DPLP` so we use `NeuEDUSeg` for segmentation and `DPLP` for parsing.
+* The implementation of the graph module is based on [DGL](https://github.com/dmlc/dgl).